3 ways your agency could create new revenue streams in 2022

 Charge your full management fees every time

-Increasing your management fees might seem the most obvious answer to creating more revenue, but research has found that this scenario is unlikely to be effective unless you can demonstrate the value you’re providing to your landlords.
-But, given many letting agents are routinely discounting their fees in what has become a race to the bottom, the first way to start compensating for the revenue lost from the Tenant Fee Ban is ensuring you’re charging your full management fee every time.
+Increasing your management fees might seem the most obvious answer to creating more revenue, but this scenario is unlikely to be effective unless you can demonstrate the value you’re providing to your landlords.
+But, given many letting agents are routinely discounting their fees in what has become a race to the bottom, the first way to start generating new revenue is to simply ensure you’re charging your full management fee every time.

 Start thinking more creatively about how you articulate your proposition to landlords - make sure you are spelling out every single service you provide landlords, from compliance to inventories, and what they would be missing out on for a discounted fee.
 “Lettings agents have got to become more proactive and demonstrate their professionalism,” says Ian Crampton of Ferndown Estates in Birmingham.
 “Make sure your agents are aware of the level of work and diligence that goes into protecting them from worst case scenarios.”

-Then you can think about adding even more value to your package by adding more services that benefit your landlords, such as rent protection insurance or void period management.
+Then you can think about adding even more value to your package by adding more services that benefit your landlords, such as rent protection insurance or void period management - both of which Goodlord can offer and advise on using in the best way too.
 “Ask your clients what more you can do to help them.
 Find out what the issues are that they face and try to build your service around solving these issues for them,” suggests David Thomas of Liberty Gate in Nottingham.

 By creating a more compelling offering and showing landlords why your agency stands out from your competitors, you could deservedly demand a higher fee.
 “People pay more for Ferraris because their engines are better, they go faster and look cooler,” says Samuel Fitz-Hugh of Settio Property Experience in Manchester.
 “So if you’re charging more you need to do something better or faster, offer something unique or exclusive - and look cooler doing it.”

-Although agents will lose most of their existing revenue from tenants from 1st June, the growing number of tenants actually represents a huge opportunity for letting agents to increase their revenue.
+Tenants represent a huge opportunity for letting agents to increase their revenue - even since tenant fees were banned.
 A survey by renter engagement platform Vaboo found that 70% of renters would be happy to pay more rent for particular service add-ons.

 Increase your conversion rate